AmadeusQQ/behavioral-cloning/README.md

 Drive a car using deep learning

 # design-solution
-As an engineer, I want to train a deep learning model, so as to drive a car around track 1.

 Design a solution that minimizes data used and model complexity.
 Use the scientific method to conduct experiments and test whether the result confirms or rejects the hypothesis.
 Take into account hardware constraints.

 Software